UPCX-CORE/UPCX-Core/docs/01_nodeos/07_concepts/10_context-free-data/05_how-to-prune-context-free-data.md

 ## Summary

 This how-to procedure showcases the steps to prune context-free data (CFD) from a transaction.
-The process involves launching the [`eosio-blocklog`](../../../10_utilities/eosio-blocklog.md) utility with the `--prune-transactions` option, the transaction ID(s) that contain(s) the context-free data, and additional options as specified below.
+The process involves launching the [`upcx-blocklog`](../../../10_utilities/upcx-blocklog.md) utility with the `--prune-transactions` option, the transaction ID(s) that contain(s) the context-free data, and additional options as specified below.

 [[caution | Data Pruning on Public Chains]]
-| Pruning transaction data is not suitable for public EOSIO blockchains, unless previously agreed upon through EOSIO consensus by a supermajority of producers.
-Even if a producing node on a public EOSIO network prunes context-free data from a transaction, only their node would be affected.
+| Pruning transaction data is not suitable for public UPCX blockchains, unless previously agreed upon through UPCX consensus by a supermajority of producers.
+Even if a producing node on a public UPCX network prunes context-free data from a transaction, only their node would be affected.
 The integrity of the blockchain would not be compromised.

 ## Prerequisites

 The following items must be known in advance or completed before starting the procedure:

-* The ID of a retired transaction with context-free data in a finalized block.
+- The ID of a retired transaction with context-free data in a finalized block.
-* Become familiar with the [context-free data](index.md) section of a transaction.
+- Become familiar with the [context-free data](index.md) section of a transaction.
-* Review the [`eosio-blocklog`](../../../10_utilities/eosio-blocklog.md) command-line utility reference.
+- Review the [`upcx-blocklog`](../../../10_utilities/upcx-blocklog.md) command-line utility reference.

 ## Procedure